shubhamcodez/XMeme/README.md

 npm Packages : express, cors, monk, express-rate-limit, morgan, nodemon.

-XMeme is a meme stream application.
-A platform that lets you upload and share memes built by Meme lovers for Meme lovers.
+XMeme is a open-source meme machine for everybody.
+A platform that lets you upload and share memes built by Meme lovers for Meme lovers while rewarding the creators for making us laugh.

 <h2 style="text-align: center; padding-top: 30px;">Features of X-meme 1.
 0. 0</h2>